Pyroarti/Rotten-fruit-detection/README.md

-# A machine learning project to see if a fruit is rotten or fesh
+# A machine learning project to see if a fruit is rotten or fresh